yeokm1/auto-rotate-screen/README.md

 ------------------------------
 Limitations:

 1. It is possible to set overlapping ranges during the calibration.
 Should your machine be within an overlapped range, the screen orientation will switch back and forth between the affected orientations.
 Just take care to avoid this issue during calibration.
 My program will issue a warning, but it is up to you to decide whether to still accept the calibration.

-2. THe APS sensor is only a 2-axis device.
+2. The APS sensor is only a 2-axis device.
 This means that 2 laptop positions can have the same x and y values, eg. flat up, and directly upside down.
 Again, there's is no way for me to program around this.
 Just be aware when calibrating.

 3. On some systems, the graphics card driver may not support the native Win32 Rotation.
 In that case, you can try the keyboard shortcut method.
 AutoRotateScreen will issue the keystrokes listed above.